dabapps/django-rest-framework-serialization-spec/README.md

 Iterate over `serialization_spec` and build a nested hierarchy of `ModelSerializer`s which will serialize the model data already fetched in `get_queryset()`.

 ## Plugins
-As well as access to model fields, you require certain computations to applied to the queryset.
+As well as access to model fields, you can also specify computations to be applied.
 A useful set of these is provided, as well as a framework to build bespoke ones.

 #### CountOf, Exists